ibury08/py-google-fit/README.md

 If you haven't ran this function before.
 A browser will open asking you to give access.

 ## Getting your data
+Currently supported data is `steps` and `weight`.
+Feel free request more or create a PR.

 To get your stepcount for today up till now:

 ```python